Ozone Generators and Safety

 So how do you keep it safe when sanitizing the water in your cold plunge?

-With the relatively small amount of water in a typical cold plunge, the JED 303 usually only needs to run for 30 to 60 minutes per day to keep your water clean.
+With the relatively small amount of water in a typical cold plunge, a small spa-style ozone generator usually only needs to run for 30 to 60 minutes per day to help keep your water clean.
 In some cases, it might need to run for 90 minutes or up to two hours once per day.
 If you don’t have clean water at that point, there is something else going on that we need to troubleshoot.

 If you have it set up correctly, run it on a timer as recommended, AND have it turn off at least six to eight hours before people or animals will be in the area, there should be zero issues.